What is typical for a Turgenev girl. The image of the "Turgenev girl". Who is the lover of the “Turgenev girl”

 Applications:

-Asya, Natalia, Elena
+Asya, Natalya, Elena

-The heroine of the novel "Nov" Marianna seems generally ugly, with a round face, a big nose and too bright eyes.
-Lisa Kalitina from the Noble Nest gives the impression of a serious, very tactful girl who tries not to offend anyone.
-Turgenev girls are waiting for love, but for the sake of it they do not agree to sacrifice the idea.
+The heroine of the novel “Nov”, Marianne, seems generally ugly, with a round face, a large nose and too light eyes.
+Lisa Kalitina from “The Noble Nest” gives the impression of a serious, very tactful girl who tries not to offend anyone.
+Turgenev's girls are waiting for love, but for the sake of it they do not agree to sacrifice an idea.

-Turgenev girl in the modern world
+Turgenev's girl in the modern world

 The Turgenev girl is feminine, not always beautiful at first glance, but at the same time she is distinguished by some special charm.
-In a sense, she is “out of this world”: she reads a lot, is romantic, impressionable, lives in her own world, a bright introvert.
-Here is how the author introduces Natalya Lasunskaya from Rudin to readers: “She often remained motionless, lowered her hands and thought; then her inner work of thoughts was expressed on her face ...
-She felt deeply and strongly, but secretly ... ”Tatyana Larina can be considered an ideal example of a Turgenev young lady, who, however, came out from the pen of another writer and poet.
+She is in a sense “out of this world”: she reads a lot, is romantic, impressionable, lives in her own world, a bright introvert.
+This is how the author introduces Natalya Lasunskaya to readers from the novel “Rudin”: “She often remained motionless, lowered her hands and thought; her face then expressed the inner workings of her thoughts...
+She felt deeply and strongly, but secretly...”
+An ideal example of Turgenev’s young lady, who, however, came from the pen of another writer and poet, can be considered Tatyana Larina.

 © Evgenia Novoseltseva